survivejs/react-book/manuscript/07_from_notes_to_kanban.md

-# From Todo to Kanban
+# From Notes to Kanban

 ![Kanban board](images/kanban.png)